cakephp/docs/en/core-utility-libraries/app.rst

     $ php composer.phar dump-autoload

-If you happen to not be using composer in your application, you will need to manually load all vendor libraries yourself.
+If you happen to not be using Composer in your application, you will need to manually load all vendor libraries yourself.